Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/about.md

 to see how to setup this see: https://www.mkdocs.org/user-guide/deploying-your-docs/ and also my notes in onenote Mkdocs to Github-->

-# Welcome to The Diabetic way test 222
+# Welcome to The Diabetic way

 For full Website content visit [The Diabetic Way](https://www.thediabeticway.co.uk/index.php/en/).